SallyFroMilan/Intermediate-HTML-and-CSS/Table/README.md

 Some of the more advanced features can get a little tricky to set up correctly but getting started with tables is pretty easy.
 You create a table with `<table></table>` tags and then put the elements for rows, columns, headers, or anything else that’s possible inside those table elements.

-**Tables, to be effective on the web**, need to be provided with some styling information with CSS, as well as good solid structure with HTML.
+**Tables, to be effective on the web**, need to be provided with styling information with CSS, as well as good solid structure with HTML.

 ## When should you NOT use HTML tables?